AaltoSciComp/scicomp-docs/news/2019_jupyterworkshop.rst

 -------

 Currently being decided, probably topics below.
-The first 30-60 minutes will be a general introduction for those who are interested, the second half will be focused on practical examples and discussion for those who want to actively use.
+The first 30-60 minutes will be a general introduction about Jupyter and our services (good for those determining if this is of any use) the second half will be focused on practical examples and discussion for those who want to actively use (sharing knowledge among those who are or will use it).

 * Aalto JupyterHubs: jupyter.cs and jupyter.triton
 * nbgrader - how to use, limitations, etc